Children Psychiatric Problems

 Post-traumatic stress disorder– PTSD

-Many children experience this psychiatric illness as a result of some traumatic event like accidents, natural disasters, physical abuse, child sex abuse, etc. Children with PTSD have nightmares, sweating, bedwetting, headaches, stomachaches, etc. They even have depression and panic attacks.
-The right Mental health care using antidepressants and Cognitive therapy can cure them.
+Many children experience these psychiatric symptoms or emotional disorders as a result of some traumatic event like accidents, natural disasters, physical abuse, child sex abuse, emotional disorders, etc. Children with PTSD have nightmares, sweating, bedwetting, headaches, stomachaches, etc. They even have depression and panic attacks.
+The right mental health care using antidepressants and cognitive therapy can cure them.

 Most people think bedwetting is a common childhood problem.
 But it could be the effect of an underlying child mental disorder.
 Children with post-traumatic stress disorder often undergo bedwetting during nightmares or panic attacks.
 This health condition should not be ignored but needs mental health treatment.

-Bipolar disorder is difficult to identify in children as this psychiatric condition resemble normal childish or teen behaviour.
+Bipolar disorder is difficult to identify in the health of children as this psychiatric condition resembles normal childish or teen behaviour.
 It has rapid cycling through mixed stages of mania and depression.
 Early intervention by a child psychiatrist is a must to cure this illness in children, Treatment options ps include the use of antipsychotic drugs, Interpersonal and Social Rhythm Therapy, CBT, etc.

-Child Psychiatric problems need mental health treatment by an expert at the right juncture.
+Child Psychiatric problems need mental health treatment and the right treatment plan designed by an expert at the right juncture.
 One should consult an experienced Child Mental Health Professional to give the child a good quality of life and a bright future.

-Consult Dr Sagnik Mukherjee for a new life for your children.
+Consult Dr Sagnik Mukherjee the best psychiatrist in kolkata for a new life for your children.
 Call or Whatsapp 98313 13020 for an appointment or visit our Kolkata Psychiatry Clinic.